 - appreciate the importance of cell biology in modern technologies and medicine.

-This is an OU level 2 module and you will need to have study skills appropriate for this level of science study, obtained either by OU level 1 study with the OU, or with another Higher Education Institution.
-You are likely to find parts of this module difficult if you have no knowledge of biology.
+However, this is an OU Level 2 module, so you’ll need study skills appropriate for this level of science study, obtained either by OU Level 1 study or by equivalent study with another higher education institution.
+You’re likely to find parts of this module difficult if you have no knowledge of biology.

 Three printed books.
 Study guide, activities, glossary, assignments, forums and other resources all provided via a dedicated website.